 Big Toe pose, a forward bend, relieves stress and anxiety, stimulates the kidneys, and remedies a host of health issues, including insomnia.
 Breathe deeply while you stretch, compress and pump fresh oxygen to your brain.

-- Mountain pose, feet hip-width apart, spine and knees straight, arms relaxed.
+- Stand in Mountain pose, feet hip-width apart, spine and knees straight, arms relaxed.

 - Bend forward from your hips, keeping your head and torso aligned.